toshi0607/Go-FAQ-Japanese-Edition/original.md

-In the examples above, if `pointerMethod` modifies the fields of `s`, the caller will see those changes, but `valueMethod` is called with a copy of the caller's argument (that's the definition of passing a value), so changes it makes will be invisible to the caller.
+In the examples above, if `pointerMethod` modifies the fields of `s`, the caller will see those changes, but `valueMethod` is called with a copy of the caller’s argument (that’s the definition of passing a value), so changes it makes will be invisible to the caller.

-By the way, in Java method receivers are always pointers, although their pointer nature is somewhat disguised (and there is a proposal to add value receivers to the language).
+By the way, in Java method receivers have always been pointers, although their pointer nature is somewhat disguised (and recent developments are bringing value receivers to Java).
 It is the value receivers in Go that are unusual.

 Second is the consideration of efficiency.
-If the receiver is large, a big `struct` for instance, it will be much cheaper to use a pointer receiver.
+If the receiver is large, a big `struct` for instance, it may be cheaper to use a pointer receiver.

 Next is consistency.
 If some of the methods of the type must have